NoroffFEU/development-platforms/case-studies/amazon/DynamoDB/AWS-DynamoDB-case-study.md

 - - Before you can access DynamoDB programmatically or through the AWS CLI, you must configure your credentials to enable authorization for your applications.<br>There are several ways to do this.
 For example, you can manually create the credentials file to store your access key ID and secret access key.
 You also can use the aws configure command of the AWS CLI to automatically create the file.
 Alternatively, you can use environment variables.
 For more information about configuring your credentials, see the programming-specific AWS SDK developer guide.<br>To install and configure the AWS CLI, see [Using the AWS CLI](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.CLI.html).

 This should get you up and running with AWS DynamoDB Web service.

+### DynamoDB Documentation

+The docs files include an extensive range of step by step procedures thus fitting them all in here would be counterproductive, this is why.
-I will include some important links for the docs files so that any interested party can have quick access to read material as they see fit.
+I will include some important links to the docs files so that any interested party can have quick access to read material as they see fit.

 - [Accessing DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/AccessingDynamoDB.html)
 - [Getting started with DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStartedDynamoDB.html)